A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

 \ifnum \value{show}=1{

 }\fi

 \ifnum \value{show}=1{

-}\fi A several points are worth mentioning here.
-First, the proposed method returns perfect segmented images when there is no error (Figure \r{Fig:Wo_noise}) or mild error.
-Even in the presence of moderate error, the proposed method show very good segmentation performance; there are only few false-positively segmented pixels which do not belong to $S_{1}$ but are wrongly segmented.
-These false-positively segmented pixels are often described using the umbrella term, "noise," in the literature.
-Note that number of noises in the final segemented image increases when images contain severe errors as shown in Figure \r{Fig:noise_3}.
-Secondly, it is clear to see the border lines between $S_{1}$ (white) and $S_{2}$ (black) get blurred as the error gets stronger ($\sigma$ increases), thereby becoming a serious impediment to the accurate segmentation.
-A closer look at the images with severe errors will reveal that the border lines of the segmented images are not straight but all saw-edged.
-In an effort to reduce (or remove completely if possible) noise, we integrate the patch-wise segmentation with a digital filtering technique such as patch-wise segmentation and median filter which are popular and widely used in digital image processing for their several merits: see, e.g., Huang et.\,al \cite{Huang1979} for more details.
-Figure \r{Fig:Median_Filtering} shows results of the patch-wise segmentation with or without the median filtering.
-As shown in the figure, it is crystal-clear that there is a stark difference between two figures: most of the noises are removed when the median filtering is applied. \ifnum \value{show}=1{
+}\fi Several points are worth mentioning here.
+First, the proposed method returns perfectly-segmented images when there is no noise (Figure \r{Fig:Wo_noise}) or exist mild noise (Figure \r{Fig:noise_1}).
+Even in the presence of moderate noise, the proposed method shows very good segmentation performance; there are only a few false-positively segmented (FPS) pixels which are wrongly segmented as white pixels.
+Note that the number of FPS pixels in the final segmented image increases when images contain severe noise as shown in Figure \r{Fig:noise_3}.
+Second, it is clear to see the border lines between $S_{1}^{\dagger}$ (white) and $S_{2}^{\dagger}$ (black) get blurred as the noise gets stronger and poses a serious impediment to accurate segmentation.
+A closer look at the images with the severe noise reveals that the border lines of the segmented images are not straight but all saw-edged.
+In an effort to reduce (or remove completely if possible) those FPS pixels, we integrate the patch-wise segmentation with another well-celebrated digital filtering technique: median filtering.
+The median filtering has been popular and widely used in digital image processing for its several merits: see, e.g., Huang et.\,al \cite{Huang1979} for more details.
+Figure \r{Fig:Median_Filtering} shows the results of the patch-wise segmentation with or without the median filtering.
+As shown in the figure, it is crystal-clear that there is a stark difference between the two figures: most of the FPS pixels are removed when the median filtering is applied.
+Thus, the median filtering will be also used together with the proposed method unless otherwise noted. \ifnum \value{show}=1{

 }\fi \\